 You should book a pre-inspection with the Building Department to determine the existing construction and materials needed to bring your suite back up to Code.
 To book a meeting contact the Building Department at 250-992-2111 or email@example.com.

-Starting in 2020, there will be a grace period of two years on building permit fees to convert an illegal suite to a legal suite.
+Until the end of 2022, building permit fees will be waived to convert an illegal suites to a legal suite or create a new suite in the existing house.
 Following the two year grace period, there will be a surcharge added to permits for illegal suites that have not complied.